akifejaz/Semester-Projects/README.md

 # Semester-Projects
-Bachelor's Semester Projects with details and Solution Files
+Bachelor's Semester Projects with details and Solution Files!